 The Hive offers drop-in climbing opportunities and both monthly and annual memberships.
-Drop-in sessions cost about $21 per visit for adults, which is about average.
-A month costs around $125 and an annual membership is slightly more than $850.
+Drop-in sessions cost about $27 per visit for adults, which is about average compared to other places.
+A month costs around $160 and an annual membership is around $1400.

 Click Hive Bouldering Gym for more information about the Vancouver location.
 For details about the Hive in North Vancouver, see further below.

-At Cliffhanger people wear harnesses, use belay systems and have partners holding their ropes.
+At the new Hive location, people wear harnesses, use belay systems and have partners holding their ropes.
 The walls look like cliffs and they go up high.

-Cliffhanger offers climbing opportunities for all levels and courses for children, beginners, experienced climbers and for people wanting to climb real rocks outdoors in nature.
+The Hive offers climbing opportunities for all levels.
+There are courses on offer for children, beginners, experienced climbers and for people wanting to climb real rocks outdoors in nature.

-A day pass at Cliffhanger costs about $19, or $18 for just the bouldering area, or auto belaying including gear for $25.
-A 1-month pass is about $100 and an annual pass around $700.
-All prices are plus GST, and equipment like shoes, chalk, harnesses and belay devices can be rented for between $1 and $5 each.
+A day pass at Hive Heights costs about $27.
+A 1-month pass is about $160 and an annual pass around $925.
+All prices are plus taxes, and equipment like shoes, harnesses and belay devices can be rented for between $3 and $7 each.

 Richmond Climbing Centres